The most important piece of information I can tell you is that balance is achieved over time.

 - This means you don’t need to feed a complete balanced meal every time.

-In fact I have never ever met anyone that manages to achieve a perfectly balanced meal 365 days a year 2/3/4 meals a day.
-If you do have a perfect recipe then it becomes imperfect as feeding this alone wouldn’t give variety which equals no balance over time.
+In fact I have never ever met anyone that achieves a perfectly balanced meal 365 days a year 2/3/4 meals a day.
+If you do have a perfect recipe then it becomes imperfect as feeding this alone wouldn’t give variety

 Fresh feeding guidelines key points